 In an age where Botox derms and Brazilian waxers are readily discussed, there are few beauty taboos left.

-But while the stigma associated with female hair loss and thinning makes the subject feel taboo, it’s an extremely common complaint.
+But while the stigma associated with female hair thinning and loss makes the subject feel taboo, it’s an extremely common complaint.
 “There’s a misconception that hair loss in women is rare,” Bernstein continues.
-Truth is, 30 percent of women will experience some form of thinning, whether they’re dishing about it on Facebook or not.
+The truth is, 30 percent of women will experience some form of thinning, whether they’re dishing about it on Facebook or not.

 Compounding the issue?
-“For women, the underlying causes can be a more complicated issue,” he says.
+“For women, the underlying causes can be a more complicated issue,” Bernstein says.
 Your scalp contains about 100,000 hairs, and you generally lose roughly 100 of them each day.
-But what amount of hair loss is normal?
+But what’s normal, and what’s not?
 Here’s what’s really going on, and what you can do about it.

 Let’s face it: When it comes to physical changes, hair thinning is alarming, and hair loss?
 Well, that’s just downright devastating.
 It’s said to be one of the most personally distressing side effects of chemotherapy, and anyone who’s lost a clump of hair can relate to the accompanying feeling of shock and powerlessness.

 Psychologically, hair loss it’s a world apart from other so-called beauty “problems” like peeling nails or even breakouts, but just like wrinkles, hair simply tends to thin with age.
 Another common complaint is that the hair seems to simply stop growing, which is totally related.
 “It can also just be growing slower because [with age], the growth cycles become shorter,” says Dr. Bernstein.